KacperKubara/ip/README.md

 # Description
 Final Year Individual Project at the University of Southampton.
+Awarded With a Zepler Project Prize
 # Installation tips
 The conda environment has been saved as env_info.yaml You can reproduce the environment by simply running the command: